renerocksai/sublime_zk/README.md

 To enable highlighting of #tags, footnotes, and pandoc references in your newly created note, and for all your Zettelkasten notes, switch Sublime Text's syntax to `sublime_zk > Markdown Zettelkasten`.
 You can use the menu: 'View' -> 'Syntax' -> 'Open all with current extension as...', and select 'sublime_zk > Markdown Zettelkasten'.

+**DISCLAIMER:** As of 2018-05-07 evening, this package had to incorporate pretty much the entire [MarkdownExtended](https://github.com/jonschlinkert/sublime-markdown-extended) syntax from Jon Schlinkert.
+This was necessary because SublimeText build 3170 would not accept the previous syntax definition _(that just referenced any existing Markdown syntax)._

 #### Monokai Extended Color Scheme

 ![default](https://user-images.githubusercontent.com/30892199/32641875-b241e6fa-c5d0-11e7-819a-4705396f633b.png)